Quantum algorithm for dephasing of coupled systems: decoupling and IQP duality: Applications

 and $\ell_k(t)=\frac{g_{k}}{2}\sqrt{\frac{1}{2N}}\sum_{j=1}^{N}e^{i\omega_{k}\frac{jt}{N}}Z_{j,k}$. \end{proof} This is a remarkable result.
 It implies that the (dissipative) evolution of a fermion-boson system \cref{eq:Lind_eph} can be approximated to arbitrary precision with a fermion-qubit (dissipative) evolution.
 The evolution on the fermion-qubit side can be understood as the result of sampling the probability distribution of the ancillary qubits

 and according to the outcome $\bm{\gamma}$ applying the unitary $U_{\bm \gamma,t}$ on the fermionic system.
-Classically sampling from this type of probability distributions, which fall under the category of \gls{iqp} circuits, even approximately is \#P-hard \cite{Bremner_2016}.
+Classically sampling from this type of probability distributions, which fall under the category of \gls{iqp} circuits, even approximately, will result in $\mathsf{BPP}^{\mathsf{NP}} =\#\mathsf{P}$ and cause a collapse in the polynomial hiearchy~\cite{Bremner_2016}.
 Finding an efficient classical protocol to do so would collapse the polynomial hierarchy at the third level \cite{Bremner_2010}.
 Of course, this does not prevent the classical simulation of this {\it particular} family of circuits, but nonetheless we think this connection is particularly interesting, hinting to the classical complexity of the problem and giving \gls{iqp} circuits a concrete application in quantum simulation.

 In the next section we discuss a circuit construction to approximate the Linbladian on the ancilla qubits, thus providing a concrete realisation of \cref{lem:boson_qubit}.